-On Tuesday, January 25, 1994, in the wake of the sudden death of Mayor Jack Hyde (1934-1994), Harold Moss (b.
-1929) becomes the first African American mayor of Tacoma.
+On Tuesday, January 25, 1994, in the wake of the sudden death of Mayor Jack Hyde (1934-1994), Harold Moss (1929-2020) becomes the first African American mayor of Tacoma.
 Hyde had asked his close friend Moss to serve as his deputy mayor.
 In this this role, Moss has performed the duties of acting mayor since Hyde's death just 17 days after taking office.
 A week after Hyde's passing, the Tacoma City Council votes unanimously to appoint Moss mayor for the remainder of the late mayor's term.

 Twenty-four years earlier, in 1970, Moss had become the city's first African American council member, also by appointment, after the recall of five sitting council members.
 He then won election to the council and served until 1975.
 In 1987 Moss was again appointed to a council seat, and he won council elections later that year and in 1991.